 Mix chipotle or regular chili powder, cumin, and salt into the oil.
 Also add cayenne pepper if you like.
 You might want to roast some bell peppers and/or onions along with the tomatoes.

 Add to burritos or tacos, or puree with beans and serve as a chip dip.

 Mix yellow curry powder, coriander, crushed garlic, and salt into the oil.
 Also add a dash of cinnamon or ground cloves or chili sauce if you like.
 Add some extra turmeric if you need pain relief–yellow curry powder contains some turmeric, but this recipe can accommodate more of it very tastily.

-Toss into a bowl with cooked lentils (we used green lentils boiled with garam masala and butter), fried onions, coconut milk, and cilantro.
+Toss into a bowl with cooked lentils (we used green lentils boiled with garam masala and butter; these can be baked instead), fried onions, coconut milk, and cilantro.
 Eat with naan bread, or be ethnically inconsistent and use pita bread or a toasted flour tortilla.
 Or you could put rice in the bottom of the bowl.

 Dice tomatillos, sweet bell pepper, and green onions.
 Quantities do not have to be very specific, but aim for approximately equal amounts of tomatillo and pepper, with about half as much onion.
 Also add cilantro and/or a hot pepper or some hot sauce if you like.

 Sprinkle with apple cider vinegar, lime juice, and sea salt.
 Mix thoroughly.
 Taste and adjust as desired.

 Add to burritos and tacos, use as a topping for fish, or just dip it up with chips.